Rushdi555/markdown_syntax/Readme.md

 Markdown has a couple of uses.

-Usually people learn the syntax as they go. but I thought I wouldn't hurn to spend 20 minutes learning the full syntax and its uses.
+Usually people learn the syntax as they go. but I thought I wouldn't hurt to spend 20 minutes learning the full syntax and its uses.

 [Reference video](https://www.youtube.com/watch?v=HUBNt18RFbo "Markdown Crash Course")